 Denial of rights

 Child marriage denies girls the right to choose whom and when to marry – one of life’s most important decisions.
-Choosing one's partner is an adult decision, one that should be made freely and without fear or coercion.
+Choosing one's partner is a major decision, one that should be made freely and without fear or coercion.
 On this, virtually all countries agree.

 Impact on a girl’s health, future and family

 Child marriage directly threatens girls’ health and well-being.
 Marriage is often followed by pregnancy, even if a girl is not yet physically or mentally ready.
 In developing countries, nine out of 10 births to adolescent girls occur within a marriage or a union.
-In these countries, complications from pregnancy and childbirth are among the leading causes of death among adolescent girls aged 15 to 19.
+In these countries, complications from pregnancy and childbirth are the leading cause of death among adolescent girls aged 15 to 19.

 Girls who are married may also be exposed to sexually transmitted infections, including HIV.
 When girls marry, they are often forced to drop out of school so they can assume household responsibilities.
 This is a denial of their right to an education.
-Early marriage also limits their opportunities, including future employment prospects, and has long-term effects on their families.
 Girls who leave school have worse health and economic outcomes than those who stay in school, and eventually their children fare worse as well.

 Factors contributing to child marriage